Metal Gear: Reception and legacy

 The Metal Gear series inspired numerous video game developers.
 Splinter Cell and Far Cry 2 designer Clint Hocking stated that every stealth-action game "owes its existence to the success of Metal Gear" and that, "Without Metal Gear, there would be no stealth games."
 Splinter Cell producer Mathieu Ferland said "Metal Gear Solid was a huge inspiration for Splinter Cell" and it "was a pioneer for both the genre and the quality of directing".
 Silicon Knights founder Denis Dyack said Metal Gear Solids "story, script, characters, voice acting, and cinemas" were "a landmark" and "guiding light to the future of videogames."
 Unreal and Gears of War creator Cliff Bleszinski cited the military themes and action gameplay of Metal Gear as a major influence on his work, and he named Gears of War in homage to Metal Gear.
 Tenchu creator Takuma Endo cited the early 2D Metal Gear games as an influence.
 Thief creator Tom Leonard said Metal Gear Solids success convinced them that experimental stealth gameplay could be marketable and "revitalized the team" in "the closing months of the project."
 Sumo Digital designer Emily Knox cited Metal Gear Solid as an early formative influence on their work.
 Crysis 2 animator Luke Kelly said the game's animations were inspired by Metal Gear Solid 4.
 Neil Druckmann cited the revelation of Raiden in Metal Gear Solid 2 as an influence on The Last of Us Part II (2020).

 Beyond video games, filmmaker Jordan Peele cited the series as an inspiration, particularly Metal Gear Solid 2.
 Several critics have also drawn comparisons between the Metal Gear Solid series, especially Metal Gear Solid 2, and the Marvel Cinematic Universe film Captain America: The Winter Soldier (2014).

+Aggregate review scores As of January 5, 2026.